-As part of the Worcester Diocese, we follow the Worcester Agreed Syllabus, which includes Understanding Christianity.
+We ensure that we follow the Worcester Agreed Syllabus for Religious Education 2020-2025 and Understanding Christianity, whilst also ensuring that the faiths of all our children are explored.
 In line with this, RE is taught in an enquiry-based approach, whereby each unit of learning begins with 'The Big Question'.
-Each unit begins with an engagement activity followed by a series of lessons, which will enable the children to apply their learning in order to answer the big question by the end of the unit.
+Each unit begins with an engagement activity followed by a series of lessons, which will enable the children to apply their learning to answer the big question by the end of the unit.

 Religious Education is usually taught as discrete subject amounting a minimum allocation of five per cent of curriculum time.
-At Church of the Ascension, our core Christian values (thankfulness, generosity, respect, forgiveness, honesty and perseverance) are at the heart of all we do.
+At Church of the Ascension, our core Christian values, thankfulness, generosity, respect, forgiveness, honesty and perseverance, are at the heart of all we do.
 Therefore, each half term starts with an RE lesson relating to the core value for that half term.